Risk factors for complications during pregnancy include

 Mercury in seafood can be toxic to the fetus.
-The FDA (see Fish: What Pregnant Women and Parents Should Know) recommends the following:
+The FDA (see Advice About Eating Fish: For Women Who Are or Might Become Pregnant, Breastfeeding Mothers, and Young Children) recommends the following:

 Avoiding tilefish from the Gulf of Mexico, shark, swordfish, big-eye tuna, marlin, orange roughy, and king mackerel

-Limiting albacore tuna to 4 oz (one average meal)/wk
+Limiting albacore tuna to 4 ounces (one average meal)/week

-Experts recommend that women who are pregnant or breastfeeding eat 8 to 12 oz (2 or 3 average meals)/wk of a variety of seafood that is lower in mercury.
+Experts recommend that women who are pregnant or breastfeeding eat 8 to 12 ounces (2 or 3 average meals)/week of a variety of seafood that is lower in mercury.
 Such seafood includes flounder, shrimp, canned light tuna, salmon, pollock, tilapia, cod, and catfish.
 Fish has nutrients that are important for fetal growth and development.

-Stillbirth is delivery of a dead fetus at > 20 wk gestation.
-Fetal death during late pregnancy may have maternal, placental, or fetal anatomic or genetic causes (see Table: Common Causes of Stillbirth).
-Having had a stillbirth or late abortion (ie, at 16 to 20 wk) increases risk of fetal death in subsequent pregnancies.
+Stillbirth is delivery of a dead fetus at > 20 weeks gestation.
+Fetal death during late pregnancy may have maternal, placental, or fetal anatomic or genetic causes (see table Common Causes of Stillbirth).
+Having had a stillbirth or late abortion (ie, at 16 to 20 weeks) increases risk of fetal death in subsequent pregnancies.
 Degree of risk varies depending on the cause of a previous stillbirth.
 Fetal surveillance using antepartum testing (eg, nonstress testing, biophysical profile) is recommended.

 Treatment of maternal disorders (eg, chronic hypertension, diabetes, infections) may lower risk of stillbirth in a current pregnancy.

-Women with prior preterm delivery due to preterm labor should be closely monitored at 2-wk intervals after 20 wk.
+Women with prior preterm delivery due to preterm labor should be closely monitored at 2-week intervals after 20 weeks.
 Monitoring includes

-Women with a prior preterm birth due to preterm labor or with shortening (< 25 mm) or funneling of the cervix should be given 17 alpha-hydroxyprogesterone 250 mg IM once/wk.
+Women with a prior preterm birth due to preterm labor or with shortening (< 25 mm) or funneling of the cervix should be given 17 alpha-hydroxyprogesterone 250 mg IM once a week.

-Risk of having a fetus with a chromosomal disorder is increased for most couples who have had a fetus or neonate with a chromosomal disorder (recognized or missed—see Prenatal Genetic Counseling : Risk Factors).
+Risk of having a fetus with a chromosomal disorder is increased for most couples who have had a fetus or neonate with a chromosomal disorder (recognized or missed).
 Recurrence risk for most genetic disorders is unknown.
 Most congenital malformations are multifactorial; risk of having a subsequent fetus with malformations is ≤ 1%.

 If couples have had a neonate with a genetic or chromosomal disorder, genetic screening is recommended.
 If couples have had a neonate with a congenital malformation, genetic screening, high-resolution ultrasonography, and evaluation by a maternal-fetal medicine specialist is recommended.